 In the above photo, daylight can be seen through holes in the structure of this bridge in Lethbridge County.
 It has since been repaired.

+Public safety is a paramount concern and we need to ensure our bridges and roads are safe for all users.
 Most County roads were designed for the mobile infrastructure (trucks, haulers, etc.) of 50 years ago.
-Today’s heavy haulers, super-B trucks, and other large equipment put much more pressure on these roads and bridges that were designed for smaller vehicles and lighter loads.
+Today’s heavy haulers, Super-B trucks, and other large equipment put much more pressure on these roads and bridges that were designed for smaller vehicles and lighter loads.

 In order to keep up with the evolving agricultural sector, we need to reinvest in the Market Access Network to bring our roads and bridges up to today’s standards.
+Road and bridge closures disrupt daily operations and will create lengthy detours and decrease efficiencies.
 Reinvesting now will help ensure continued prosperity for producers and residents.